nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting progress from a student: `del -p`
 {:.no_toc}
-Removes a progress note from the student at the specified student index.
+Removes a progress entry from the student at the specified student index.

 Format: `del -p STUDENT_INDEX`